Exemplars in Entrepreneurship

 Chapter 4: Entrepreneurship Research and the Maturation of the Field

-Michael A. Hitt Dino, Rich: Ladies and gentlemen, it is my absolute privilege to introduce research exemplar, Professor Michael Hitt.
+4. Entrepreneurship research and the maturation of the field Michael A. Hitt Dino, Rich: Ladies and gentlemen, it is my absolute privilege to introduce research exemplar, Professor Michael Hitt.
 Hitt, Michael: It’s a real pleasure to be here.
 I enjoy the opportunity to interact with such a great group of colleagues, and it is also an excellent opportunity to interact with people from all over the world (even though the interaction is a little less personalized).
 So please accept my not only congratulations on an outstanding Conference, but also my ‘thank you’ for inviting me to this Conference and the opportunity.
 I don’t want to say the same thing as everybody else, and I speculated on what others would talk about and then I tried to add something different (and hopefully of value).
 So, I focus on entrepreneurship and maturation of the field.
 Not that I have better information than others on these topics, but they are worthy of our consideration.
 I will first focus on the field, and then (specifically because of this Conference), on research.
 So let’s take a trip back to 1988 – a little over 20 years ago.
 Porter and McKibbin (1988), two business school deans at the time, authored a report for the Association to Advance Collegiate Schools of Business (AACSB) on the future of business education.
-Lyman Porter (Dean at the University of California at Irvine at the time – not Michael Porter), was a very wellknown and respected scholar in organizational behavior, and played a prominent role in the development of the study on...
+Lyman Porter (Dean at the University of California at Irvine at the time – not Michael Porter), was a very wellknown and respected scholar in organizational behavior, and played a...

 You are not authenticated to view the full text of this chapter or article.